Zhengzhou: History

 In 1903 the Beijing–Hankou Railway arrived at Zhengzhou, and in 1909 the first stage of the Longhai Railway gave it an east–west link to Kaifeng and Luoyang; it later was extended eastward to the coast at Lianyungang, Jiangsu, and westward to Xi'an (Chang'an), Shaanxi, as well as to western Shaanxi.
 Zhengzhou thus became a major rail junction and a regional center for cotton, grain, peanuts, and other agricultural produce.
-Early in 1923 a workers' strike began in Zhengzhou and spread along the rail line before it was suppressed; a 14-story double tower in the center of the city commemorates the strike.
+Early in 1923 a workers' strike began in Zhengzhou and spread along the rail line before it was suppressed; Erqi Memorial Tower, a 14-story double tower in the center of the city, commemorates the strike.
 On 10 June 1938, Chiang Kai-shek's National Revolutionary Army opened up the dikes retaining the Yellow River at Huayuankou between Zhengzhou and Kaifeng, in an effort to stem the tide of invading Japanese; however, the ensuing 1938 Yellow River flood also killed hundreds of thousands of Chinese.

+Cover illustration of Liberation of Zhengzhou (解放鄭州), published by the Political Department of the Second Field Army, People's Liberation Army, 1949.

 Zhengzhou also has a locomotive and rolling-stock repair plant, a tractor-assembly plant, and a thermal generating station.
 The city's industrial growth has resulted in a large increase in the population, coming predominantly from industrial workers from the north.
 A water diversion project and pumping station, built in 1972, has provided irrigation for the surrounding countryside.
 The city has an agricultural university.

+In 1954, the Henan Provincial Government relocated from Kaifeng to Zhengzhou, making Zhengzhou the provincial capital, as a result of its railway transportation importance.

+The Zhengzhou Yellow River Railway Bridge on the day of its reopening following restoration, August 2, 1958.

 Li Keqiang became the Communist Party Secretary of Henan province in 1998.
 As part of his advocacy for urbanisation, Li sought to position Zhengzhou as an engine for regional and national growth.
 During the 2010s, Zhengzhou's GDP averaged a 13.2% yearly increase.
 Between 2010 and 2018, its population doubled.

 In July 2021, record breaking floods left over a million people displaced and at least 300 people dead.